klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

         available in to the task (and defined by a Linux affinity mask in Slurm).

-    -   `OMP_PROC_BIND=close`: If more places are available than there are OpenMP threads, then try to put the OpenMP threads as close as possible to the master thread.
+    -   `OMP_PROC_BIND=close`: If more places are available than there are OpenMP threads, then try to put the OpenMP threads in different places as close as possible to the master thread.
         In general, bind as close as possible to the master thread while still distributing for load balancing.

     -   `OMP_PROC_BIND=spread`: Spread threads out as evenly as possible over the places available